Free website audit · a plan and a fair price built around your business · no lock-in

 Two tags, ~400ms back in the LCP budget.
 The discipline is not adding more.
 Every additional preconnect costs DNS + TLS setup capacity; three preconnects starts harming the priority of the hero itself.

 The 14KB number is not arbitrary.
-It’s the size of the initial TCP congestion window (initcwnd = 10 segments × ~1460 bytes per segment ≈ 14KB) — the amount of data the server can send in the first round-trip before waiting for an ACK.
-CSS that fits in that first window arrives in one round-trip; CSS that doesn’t, doesn’t.
+It is the size of the initial TCP congestion window (initcwnd = 10 segments × ~1460 bytes per segment ≈ 14KB), the amount of data the server can send in the first round-trip before waiting for an ACK.
+CSS that fits in that first window arrives in one round-trip; CSS that does not, does not.

 The technique: inline the CSS needed to render above-the-fold into <head>, defer the rest.
 Astro’s astro:assets and the Critical plugin both automate this.
 Hand-rolled, the rule is: a stylesheet over 14KB needs splitting into a critical block (inlined) and a non-critical block (<link rel="stylesheet"> with media="print" onload="this.media='all'" to defer).